-A wave of Police, Fire and Ambulance personnel surged forward.
+As one, the wave of Police, Fire and Ambulance personnel surged forward.

 By the third load, they were organized and I’d explained our plan.
 Half a dozen rescuers went back up with us on the next trip and we dropped them two to a floor.
 Their presence relaxed people as they prepped them for transport and made the whole process much faster.
-A bit later, two of the ambulance attendants insisted on going to the Aurelana’s sick bay with one badly bashed executive that a ceiling had dropped onto.
+A bit later, two of the ambulance attendants insisted on going to the Aurelana’s sick bay with one badly bashed executive that most of a ceiling had dropped onto.
 They were deposited on the plaza about 15 minutes later, without the perceived safety of an elevator and with the executive standing shakily between them.

 Their eyes were wide as they passed him over to their colleagues, then turned and waited for the next elevator ‘up’.

-About an hour and half later, everyone was out of the building and we were just waiting on the last batch from ship’s sick bay, when a familiar purple-clad figure pushed through the crowd of cell phones and cameras that now ringed the plaza.
+About an hour later, everyone was out of the building and we were just waiting on the last batch from ship’s sick bay, when a familiar purple-clad figure pushed through the crowd of cell phones and cameras that now ringed the plaza.

 “Mayor Nenshi.”
 I greeted him.
 “Good to see you again.”